Visiting the Embassy of Andorra, 10, rue de la Montagne / Bergstraat, Brussels, Belgium: a 1747 rococo frontage

 Be this as it may, the existence of this Embassy in Belgium's capital, does beg the reasonable question: How busy are Andorra's diplomats?
 (As you can see, I could not resist adding a representation of Holbein's The Ambassadors.)

 Probably unfairly, this property seems to lend itself to the reflection: "Where there's a Brussels, there will always be a sinecure"... .
 Among sceptics who doubt the efficiency of European Union administration — much of it centred in Brussels — the existence of food mountains because of the European Union's policies has often been questioned.
-I supposed to food mountains could be added the idea of 'embassy mountains', if the presence in Brussels of an embassy from a minuscule land seems sometimes hard to justify.
+I suppose to food mountains could be added the idea of 'embassy mountains', if the presence in Brussels of an embassy from a minuscule land seems sometimes hard to justify.

 As I have memories of having passed the Andorran Embassy in Brussels on many occasions, it prompts the reflection: I really am in the wrong job...